rolling-scopes-school/tic-tac-toe/README.md

 should return winner symbol (`x` or `o`) or null if there is no winner yet

 ##### `noMoreTurns()`
-should return true if there is no more fields to place a `x` or `y`
+should return true if there is no more fields to place a `x` or `o`

 ##### `isDraw()`
 should return true if there is no more turns and no winner